hannorein/rebound/docs/simulation/variables.md

         sim.integrate(25, exact_finish_time=1)
         print(sim.t)                # will print 25
         ```
+`#!c unsigned int is_synchronized`
+:   This flag is 1 if the integrator is in a synchronized state.
+If it is set to 0, then the positions and velocities of the particles may not correspond to the positions and velocities in the inertial frame.
+Call `reb_simulation_synchronize()` to synchronize a simulation before outouts.

 `#!c double walltime`
 :   This variable keeps track of the wall-time (in seconds) used by REBOUND for this simulation.